 One of the ways their design has advanced is that there are now different types of fire extinguisher for each potential source of fire.
 What each one contains is colour-coded on the outside; older ones tend to have their entire bodies painted in the corresponding colour, whilst new ones are usually red all over apart from an area near the instructions which displays it.
 The different types are:

-The Regulatory Reform (Fire Safety) Order 2005 government regulations suggest that an office has one water-based fire extinguisher for every 200m2 of floor space, with a minimum of two on each level of the building, and additional ones for other types of fire depending on their likelihood.
+The Regulatory Reform (Fire Safety) Order 2005 government regulations suggest that an office has one water-based fire extinguisher for every 200 square metres of floor space, with a minimum of two on each level of the building, and additional ones for other types of fire depending on their likelihood.
 They go on to say that no one should have to travel more than 30m to reach an extinguisher in the event of a fire, and they should be strategically located around escape routes, such as an exit from either the room or floor of the building.
 It's illegal for an office to have its extinguishers serviced less frequently than once a year.

 Directions for Use